valleyofdoom/PC-Tuning/README.md

   - See [Stop Doing It Wrong: How To Kill Your CPU Cooler | Gamers Nexus](https://www.youtube.com/watch?v=BbGomv195sk)

-- Use non-RGB fans while favouring ones with a high static pressure as mesh filters, radiators, heatsink fins and more obstruct airflow
+- Use non-RGB fans while favoring ones with a high static pressure as mesh filters, radiators, heatsink fins and more obstruct airflow

   - See [PC Fans | Calypto](https://docs.google.com/spreadsheets/d/1AydYHI_M6ov9a3OgVuYXhLEGps0J55LniH9htAHy2wU)